reshamas/reshamas.github.io/about/index.md

 - BA in statistics, minor in French, from Rutgers University

 ### What I love, in no particular order
-- teaching (Git, and other technical topics too)
+- teaching (R, Python, Git, and other technical topics too)
 - yoga
 - reading books:  on leadership, strategy, change management, as well as John Irving
 - the French language